YES Bank shares plunge 12% on Bombay HC order, poor Q3 results. Full details, analyst views & more

-Shares of YES Bank plunged 12 per cent in Monday's trade after the Bombay High Court quashed a decision taken by the YES Bank administrator's March 2020 decision to write-off of additional Tier-1 (AT1) bonds.
+Shares of YES Bank plunged 12 per cent in Monday's trade after the Bombay High Court quashed the YES Bank administrator's March 2020 decision to write-off of additional Tier-1 (AT1) bonds.
 An 80 per cent drop in December quarter profit due to higher provisioning added to weakness on the counter.
 YES Bank had written off AT-1 bonds worth Rs 8,415 crore as part of the bailout in March 2020.
 While the management said it has strong legal grounds to appeal against the court, investors were cautious.

 "The management indicated that the bank is in process to appeal in Supreme Court against the recent High court order that quashed the write-off of additional tier 1 bonds (AT 1) issued by the bank.
 We put the bank 'under review' as we seek further understanding on provisioning implications of security receipts which may impact profitability is going forward," Nirmal Bang Institutional Equities said in a note.